DNA

 probes.

-result is a series of distinct bands unique to each individual, known as
+- The result is a series of distinct bands unique to each individual, known as the DNA fingerprint.